-A wall panel between the countertop and upper cabinets is not just decoration — it protects the wall from water splashes, grease, and steam.
-Without a backsplash, plaster or paint deteriorates quickly, especially near the sink and hob.
-Panel installation takes a few hours but requires precise fitting — cutouts for sockets, corner element alignment, and even pressure against the wall.
-We work across all of Warsaw, bringing tools and fixings with us.
+A wall panel between the countertop and upper cabinets does more than look good — it shields the wall from water splashes, grease, and steam.
+Without a backsplash, plaster or paint starts wearing out fast, especially by the sink and hob.
+Fitting the panel takes a few hours, but the work has to be exact — cutouts for sockets, lining up corner pieces, and pressing the panel evenly to the wall.
+We work all over Warsaw and come with our own tools and fixings.

 How much does it cost and what affects the price

-The cost of wall panel installation depends on the kitchen length, panel material, and number of cutouts.
-Laminate and MDF panels are quicker to install; glass panels require more care.
-Socket and switch cutouts are priced separately — each one adds to the total.
-Fixings (adhesive, screws, decorative caps) are included in the labour cost.
-The panel itself is purchased by the client.
-Current prices for all kitchen services are in the table below.
+The price of wall panel fitting depends on the kitchen length, the panel material, and how many cutouts are needed.
+Laminate and MDF panels go in faster; glass panels need a more careful approach.
+Cutouts for sockets and switches are charged separately — each one increases the final amount.
+Fixings (adhesive, screws, decorative caps) are part of the labour cost.
+The panel itself is bought by the client.
+Up-to-date rates for all kitchen services are in the table below.

 | Service | min | max |